 Build Your Community

-But don’t do it so that you get something out of it.
-Approach high-touch marketing as you’re building a community.
-And what kind of community do you want to live in.
+Build your community, but not from the standpoint of what you get out of it.
+Approach high-touch marketing as a way to answer the question, what kind of community do you want to live in?
 You set the tone for that community and those interactions.
 And people will naturally be curious about what you’re doing, and they’ll learn about it.

 We spent 2018 and 2019 building up Wild Tiger Tees and talking to people in the community, sharing our story, but just being ourselves and getting to know what other people were doing.